-Marketing projects require the perfect coordination of resources and people to ensure that projects get done on time and on-brand.
-While this can be difficult even with small, isolated projects when dealing with large teams, multiple projects, and extensive libraries, the challenges multiply.
+Marketing projects require the perfect coordination of resources and people to ensure that projects get done on time and on brand.
+While this can be difficult even with small, isolated projects, when dealing with large teams, multiple projects, and extensive libraries, the challenges multiply.
 Marketing and creative operations are charged with ensuring the right people are working on the right project with the right assets.

 While your work management system can help with the coordination of people and projects, you still need an effective way to ensure each team is using the right assets.
 For any given project, the marketing team needs to send campaign assets to the appropriate project manager, who then uploads them into the work management solution and applies it to the correct project.
 While this system is manageable, it increases the probability of human error and off-brand marketing material.

-When project managers can pull assets directly from an enterprise DAM into the appropriate project, they provide their creatives pre-approved marketing material for any given project without having to upload new files or leave the work management solution.
-They can then associate these assets with specific tasks, campaigns, and users to ensure everyone has what they need to complete on-brand, visual projects.
+When project managers can pull assets directly from an enterprise DAM into the appropriate project, they provide their creatives with pre-approved marketing material for any given project without having to upload new files or leave the work management solution.
+They can then associate these assets with specific tasks, campaigns, and users to ensure everyone has what they need to complete on-brand visual projects.

 Give quick, instant access to assets from a familiar platform

 Content creation is seldom a one-and-done project — it’s a continual process that requires submitting work, receiving feedback, and applying changes — over and over until everyone is satisfied with the completed piece.
-With this in mind, creatives often need ongoing access to new working files as the project scope and design changes.
+With this in mind, creatives often need ongoing access to new working files as the project scope and design change.

 In a traditional creative workflow, you would request new assets from your marketing team, putting the project on a temporary hold and taking up time in the marketer’s day.
-While on a small scale this may not take long, over time, this can result in wasted hours.
+While on a small scale, this may not take long, over time, this can result in wasted hours.

 When a DAM is integrated into your project management solution, your creatives can quickly access their assets on their own within a system they’re already familiar with.
 They can use tasks to share the assets they’re working on with other teammates and relevant stakeholders, ensuring everyone is on the same page.